Home | Category: Food and Sex

 “Lack of clients over several days meant poverty and hunger.
 Thus a harlot in Emesa, modern Homs in central Syria, had only tasted water for three days running, to which St Symeon Salos remedied by bringing her cooked food, loaves of bread and a pitcher of wine.
 On days when she earned a lot, Mary the Egyptian prostitute in Alexandria ate fish, drank wine excessively and sang dissolute songs presumably during banquets.
 In denouncing the Byzantine courtesans' obscene lust for gold, the sixth-century rhetor Agathias Scholasticus echoed the authors of the fourth-century B.C.
 Athenian Middle Comedy.
 In particular, the poet Alexis claimed that 'Above all, they [the prostitutes] are concerned with earning money'.[9]
 Sometimes a prostitute's jewellery was her sole wealth.
 When in 539, the citizens of Edessa, modern Urfa in south-eastern Turkey, decided to redeem their fellow-citizens who were held prisoners by the Persians, the prostitutes (who did not have enough cash) handed over their jewels (Procop.
 De Bell.
 Pers.
 2.13.4).” ~

-There were public brothels in Pompeii.
-Today the House of the Vetti (on V. della Fortuna) is one of the most popular villas at Pompeii.
+Some places looked like they should have been brothels but weren't.
+The he House of the Vetti (on V. della Fortuna) is one of the most popular villas at Pompeii.
 The Ixon Room in the villa looks like a small art gallery.
 There are delightful murals with cherubs performing tasks like forging, goldsmithing and making weapons.
 The biggest draw are the erotic frescoes and statues.
 A fresco beside the entrance to the villa shows the god of fertility Priapus, whose penis is so large it is held up by a string.
 Off in a side room to the right of the Priapus entrance is statue of Priapus with his penis erect and erotic frescoes of couples having sexual intercourse sitting down and in other positions.
 In Roman times, rooms with erotic art were generally only for men and their concubines.

 Excavations of an ancient sewer under a Roman bathhouse in Ashkleon in present-day Israel revealed the remains of more than 100 infants thought be unwanted children from the brothel.
 They infants had been thrown into a gutter along with animal bones, pottery shards and a few coins and are thought to have been unwanted because of the way they were disposed.
 DNA tests revealed that 74 percent of the victims were male.
 Usually unwanted children were girls.